What Are the Benefits of Trademark Registration?

 Wrapping Up

-While this is not an exhaustive list of the various benefits of trademark registration, these are the most important advantages.
+While this is not an exhaustive list of the various benefits of registering a trademark, these are the most important advantages.
 Still unsure?
-Check out the common misconceptions about trademarks.
+Check out these common misconceptions about trademarks.

 Xavier Morales, Esq.